Qualifications Needed to Become a U.S. Senator

 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) indicated that legislators - which include U.S. Senators - were expected to see little or no change in employment from 2010 to 2020.
-The BLS also noted that the median annual salary for all legislators was $19,780, although its figures are skewed lower because of the larger number of local and state officials included within this group.
+The BLS indicated that legislators - who include U.S. Senators - were expected to see 6% growth in job openings from 2012 to 2022.
+The BLS also noted that the median annual salary for all legislators was $20,620 as of May 2013, although its figures are skewed lower because of the larger number of local and state officials included within this group.

 Related to Qualifications Needed to Become a U.S. Senator